It looks like writing, but we can't quite read it.

 Zhang Xu Crazy Zhang wild cursive

-Compiled by Tim Gaze tg @ asemic.net
+Written by Tim Gaze

 a "no frills" website